ffalzon/ffalzon.github.io/_pages/about.md

 In the summer and fall semester of 2022, I interned in the Blockchain group at IBM Zurich.
 Prior to this, I received my M.A. in Computer Science from UChicago under the guidance of [Prof. David Cash](https://people.cs.uchicago.edu/~davidcash/) and I received my B.A. in mathematics from Rutgers University.

-**I am currently on the job market looking for research positions in the greater Zurich area.**

 Latest News
 ========